lessboring/tomatoestogether/README.md

 * Show currently connected users!
 * Don't allow multiple people to have the same username - add an underscore somehow if that name is taken
-* Start discarding message history after a certain point (ChillyFlashER)
+* ✔ Start discarding message history after a certain point (ChillyFlashER)

 	Now it only does it on the server, not the client.
 Should it also do it on the client?

-* Rate limit messages (JordanFitz?)
+* ✔ Rate limit messages (JordanFitz)
 * Unit tests!
 LOTS of unit tests.
 * The app/main.coffee file is kind of a mess
-* Show the chat during a tomato, just don't allow chatting?
+* ✔ Show the chat during a tomato, just don't allow chatting?
 (ChillyFlashER)

 	Should you be allowed to chat if you haven't joined the tomato?